DeepSenseCA/echofilter/docs/source/usage_guide.rst

    -  Regions which are too small (fewer than 10 pings for rectangles) are dropped.

-   -  All regions are written to a single EVR file.
+   -  All regions are written to a single :term:`EVR` file.

 -  If the input was an EV file, the lines and regions are imported into the EV file, and a :term:`nearfield line` is added.